New Member Orientation is the final step in the Membership process before your application can be approved by the GKAR Board of Directors.

 After submitting your application and payment, you will be registered for the next available orientation course.
 This required course must be completed within two consecutive orientation sessions of your membership application.

-Upcoming Orientation Courses & Schedules
+2021 Orientation Sessions & Schedules

 Sessions and Instructors